 Just like confidence, building resilience is like a building up a muscle.

-Often the first step is learning to be kinder to ourselves and recognise that it is only our fearful thoughts that cause us to step onto and stay on that emotional roller coaster.
-For more tips on how to build resilience, please see Lisa’s article in Nature and Health Magazine.
+Often the first step is learning to be kinder to ourselves and caring how we feel.
+It is also being able to recognise that it is our fearful thoughts in our head that cause us to step into, and stay on the emotional roller coaster.

-Lisa Phillips is the author of The Confidence Coach and a confidence coach based in Sydney.
-Lisa regularly speaks at conferences and runs workshops for organisations on a range of topics including Confidence, Self Empowerment, Resilience and Team Building. .
+She is an award winning Life Coach with over 20 years experience assisting people to feel more authentic, have more control of their emotions and become more authentic and confident.
+Lisa regularly speaks at conferences and runs workshops for organisations on a range of topics including Confidence, Self Empowerment, Resilience and Team Building.
 To find out more, please see www.amazingcoaching.com.au or check out her appearances in the media here

 Please see here for a Video clip of Lisa Phillips speaking on Royal Caribbean Cruises on the topic of Building Resilience.